userfrosting/learn/pages/06.sprinkles/04.customize/docs.md

 ## Custom Namespace and Name

 The Skeleton application used as a base installation for every new installation since UserFrosting 5 is a great way to start your UserFrosting project.
-It comes with some default values which you can change to make your App yours, starting with the PHP Namespace, info in the `composer.json` and the Sprinkle name in the Sprinkle Recipe.
+It comes with some default values which you can change to make your App yours, starting with the PHP Namespace, info in the `composer.json` and the sprinkle name in the Sprinkle Recipe.

 ### composer.json